POST

 requests containing plain SQL queries to these endpoints.
 The cluster then executes the submitted SQL queries and returns query results to the client in the corresponding HTTP response.

-command line utility and assume that a single-node Firebolt Core cluster is running on the local machine with its HTTP endpoint exposed at localhost:3473
+command line utility and it is assumed that a single-node Firebolt Core cluster is running on the local machine with its HTTP endpoint exposed at localhost:3473

 .
 You can refer to Get Started for instructions on how to start such a cluster.